 Cyclomatic Complexity: The number of independent paths through a program.
 The cyclomatic complexity of a program is equivalent to the number of decision statements plus 1.

 Error: A discrepancy between a computed, observed, or measured value or condition and the true, specified, or theoretically correct value or condition.

 Error Guessing: This is a Test data selection technique.
 The selection criterion is to pick values that seem likely to cause errors.

 Error Seeding: The process of intentionally adding known faults to those already in a computer program for the purpose of monitoring the rate of detection and removal, and estimating the number of faults remaining in the program.
 Contrast with mutation analysis.

-Exception: An event that causes suspension of normal program execution.
+Exception: An event that causes the suspension of normal program execution.
 Types include addressing exception, data exception, operation exception, overflow exception, protection exception, and underflow exception.

 Exhaustive Testing: Executing the program with all possible combinations of values for program variables.
 This type of testing is feasible only for small, simple programs.

 Failure: The inability of a system or component to perform its required functions within specified performance requirements.